Meet Our Instrumental Tutors

 Mr Christelis has over 15 years of experience helping students of all ages develop their musicianship and creativity.
 His lessons cover a wide range of genres and playing styles, focusing on the key elements of music, melody, harmony, rhythm and composition.
 Alongside teaching, he performs and records professionally as a guitarist and composer.

-Miss S Sheane – Piano and Flute
+Miss S Sheane – Teacher of Piano and Flute

 - BMus (Hons), Graduate Certificate in Piano Performance – Trinity Laban Conservatoire of Music and Dance